Upcoming 2024 Elections

 Polls open at 7 a.m. and close at 8 p.m.

-Please fill out an Absentee Ballot Application if you would like to vote an Absentee Ballot
+Please fill out an Absent Ballot Application if you would like to vote an Absent Ballot

 7 FAQs About Voting and Voter Registration

 Where do I register to vote?

 You can register to vote at your local clerk's office, county clerk's office, or at any Secretary of State branch office.
 If you are registering less than 15 days before an Election, you must register to vote at your local clerk's office.